 Amazon Route 53 is a highly scalable and highly available cloud DNS web service.
 It is designed for various businesses and developers to give them a highly cost-effective and reliable way of routing.
 It helps in routing end-users to various internet applications by converting their domain names into their corresponding numeric IP addresses, which are used by different computers to connect each other.
 It is highly compatible with IPV6 also.
 It can be used to perform 3 functions like health checking, DNS routing, and domain registration in different combinations according to the requirements.

 It is a Domain Name System web service for cloud applications.
 They let you connect all the user requests to AWS infrastructures effectively.
 Users can also be routed outside AWS infrastructures.
 Traffic can be routed to healthy endpoints using Amazon Route 53 configuring DNA health checks.
 It can also be used for monitoring your application’s health and endpoints.

 - Its Traffic Flow includes different routing types like Weighted Round Robin, Geo DNS, Latency Based Routing, and Geoproximity that helps you in managing global traffic.

-- All the different routing types along with the DNS Failover provides you an architecture that has high fault-tolerance and low latency.
+- All the different routing types, along with the DNS Failover, provides you with an architecture that has high fault tolerance and low latency.